-Welcome back to the final installment of this year’s One Item Project Challenge.
+Welcome back to the final instalment of this year’s One Item Project Challenge.
 In case you missed it last week, five of my blogger friends and I each created something with fabric, and the week before that was twigs.

 This time, the item we all had to create something with was wallpaper.